KrumpetPirate/AAXtoMP3/README.md

 * GNU sed - see above
 * GNU find - see above
 * jq - only if `--use-audible-cli-data` is set or if converting an .aaxc file
-* mp4art used to add cover art to m4a and m4b files.
-Optional
 * mediainfo used to add additional media tags like narrator.
 Optional

 ## Usage(s)